RandyParedis/autoplay/README.md

 using the following command: `sudo CXX=g++-7 ./configure --prefix=/opt/trng`.
 5. Run `sudo make` and `sudo make install`.

+If you don't want to use `/opt/trng` as the folder for `trng`, you can do so, but must compile `cmake` of this project with the flag `-DTRNG_LOC` set to the directory you chose.

 **TODO:** Add scripts for this, so it will work easily on travis and possibly other OS.

 ## Progress Log